GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/githubbasics.md

 ### Why use it?

-* Much simpler to setup than Android Studio
+* Much simpler to set up than Android Studio
 * All code is stored on the RC
 * No clutter of other classes

 ### How do I start?

-* Connect to your robot via Wifi
+* Connect to your robot via Wi-Fi
 * Go to, and read through this site: [https://ftc-docs.firstinspires.org/en/latest/programming\_resources/onbot\_java/opmode/opmode.html](https://ftc-docs.firstinspires.org/en/latest/programming\_resources/onbot\_java/opmode/opmode.html)

 ## Android Studio

 ### Basic Steps

-To get started with Github, Android Studio, and Java Programming, you will need to follow these steps:
+To get started with GitHub, Android Studio, and Java Programming, you will need to follow these steps:

-1. Create a Github account if you haven't already
+1. Create a GitHub account if you haven't already
 2. Fork the [FTC Robot Controller](https://github.com/FIRST-Tech-Challenge/FtcRobotController) repository
 3. Download Android Studio
 4. Clone your forked repository
 5. Open the project in Android Studio
 6. Code
 7. Send the robot your updated code
-8. Setup a config on your robot
+8. Set up a config on your robot
 9. Start controlling your robot!

 ### Android Studio Tutorial